akshayar/cassandra-to-keyspaces-replication/cassandra-source-connector-deployment.md

 bin/pulsar-admin --admin-url $PULSAR_ADMIN_URL  topics list public/default

 ```
-5. If the data topic is not created , update pocdb1.customers table with an insert query.
+5. If the data topic is not created , update source table in Cassandra with an insert query.

+## Appendix
-6. Consume event topic for customer table to ensure that Cassandra us pushing CDC events to events topic.
+6. Use following commands to consume event topic for customer table to ensure that Cassandra us pushing CDC events to events topic.
+During the process make and insert or update in the source Cassandra table.
 ```
 bin/pulsar-client --url $PULSAR_SERVICE_VALUE  consume events-${SOURCE_KEYSPACE}.${SOURCE_TABLE_NAME} -s "first-subscription"

 ```
-7. Consume data topic for customer table to ensure that DataStax CDC source connector is pushing CDC data to data topic.
+7. Use following commands to consume data topic for customer table to ensure that DataStax CDC source connector is pushing CDC data to data topic.
+During the process make and insert or update in the source Cassandra table.
 ```
 bin/pulsar-client --url $PULSAR_SERVICE_VALUE  consume data-${SOURCE_KEYSPACE}.${SOURCE_TABLE_NAME} -s "first-subscription"
 ```